momoein/Ai_sudoku_solver/README.md

 2. CNN to recognize each number in the image
 3. csp (constraint satisfaction problem) solver to complete sudoku

+`NOTE:`
-This project is developed for `fun and learning` only, it may have bugs. `Note`: The computer vision component is not the best implementation, I'll try and hopefully fix this.
+- This project is developed for fun and learning only, it may have bugs.
+- The computer vision component is not the best implementation, I'll try and hopefully fix this.
-For now, keep in mind that the input image only contains the sudoku table And I recommend that the rows and columns of the table are not distorted
+- For now, `keep in mind` that the input image only contains the sudoku table And I recommend that the rows and columns of the table are not distorted.

 ## Version : v0.1 Beta
 in this model i used MNIST and [printed digit dataset](https://github.com/kaydee0502/printed-digits-dataset).